On the rank of general linear series on stable curves: Semistable multidegrees and Brill Noether loci

 We will write $W_{\md}(X) \vcentcolon= W_{\md}^0(X)$ for the \emph{effective locus}. \end{defn}

-The next proposition is the standard observation that the Brill-Noether locus $W_{\md}^r(X)$ can be realized as a degeneracy locus of a map between vector bundles.
+The next proposition is the standard observation that the Brill Noether locus $W_{\md}^r(X)$ can be realized as a degeneracy locus of a map between vector bundles.
 We sketch the argument for the convenience of the reader, following the presentation in the proof of \cite[Proposition 2.2]{Beauville}.

 \begin{prop} Let $X$ be a stable curve and $\md$ a multidegree of total degree $d$.
 Then $W_{\md}^r(X)$ is a closed subset of $\Pic^{\md}(X)$ with either $W_{\md}^r(X) = \emptyset$, or each irreducible component of $W_{\md}^r(X)$ has dimension at least $\min \left \{g, g - (r + 1)(g - d + r) \right\}$. \end{prop}